Orwell’s 1984 is the Book of Our Time: A canticle for Eric Blair (Reposted)

-If fascism prevailed and businesses were nationalized or controlled, there are oligarchies in banks, media companies, and energy and drug companies.
-These would be easily controlled or rolled-up into regional actors.
+If fascism prevailed and businesses were nationalized or controlled, the oligarchies in banks, media companies, and energy and drug companies would be easily controlled or rolled-up into regional actors.

-Eric Blair or more familiarly George Orwell, used the example of 1984 to show us how power thinks and works:
+Eric Blair or more familiarly George Orwell, used the example of 1984 to show us how power thinks and works with the themes below:

 - Keep the working masses poor, ignorant and united against enemies within and abroad